-Academic Department Chairs shall be responsible for the following:
+Academic Department Chairs or School Associate Deans shall be responsible for the following:

 - 1. Reviewing proposals and determining whether to approve or not approve. - 2.
 Ensuring employees under their supervision are knowledgeable of current Substantive Change policies and procedures. - 3.
 Ensuring employees under their supervision receive appropriate training in identifying and reporting Substantive Changes. - 4.
 Consulting with the SACSCOC Accreditation Liaison when a proposal under consideration may be defined as a Substantive Change.